 Guru Tua Means “great teacher.”
 It’s what we call our Dutch-Indonesian teacher.
 He came to the USA after World War ll.
 He is a painter, philosopher, healer, and teacher of several Chinese and Indonesian martial arts.

 Martial artists spend a lot of time training their bodies and their minds.
 The body is easier to train than the mind.
 Here’s the problem.
-If you ingrain ineffective methods, they become difficult to change habits.
+If you ingrain ineffective methods, it becomes difficult to change habits.

 Proper body alignment is everything in combat.
 It requires total harmony of mind, body, and soul.
 Ignore one element, and things are no longer in balance.